 Vessels are depicted directly (MR angiography, MRA) and can be evaluated for anatomic abnormalities, narrowing, dilatation, or dissection.
-The advent of new contrast media has dramatically changed vascular MR imaging and has in particular facilitated time-resolved studies.
-MR images depict not only the blood but also the vessel wall and its diseases.
+The advent of relaxation contrast media has dramatically changed vascular MR imaging and has in particular facilitated time-resolved studies.
+MR images can depict not only the blood but also the vessel wall and its diseases.

-While blood vessels and capillaries with diameters well below 1 mm are usually not seen directly, perfusion can nevertheless be evaluated using MR techniques which depict tissues with signal intensities that vary with their blood flow.
+Blood vessels and capillaries with diameters well below 1 mm are usually not seen directly.
+However, with dedicated techniques, the MR signal from tissues can be made to vary in proportion to the blood flow in their capillary beds.
 In this way it is possible to directly visualize relative regional differences in organ perfusion.

-Effects of perfusion disturbances occurring after a stroke can be evaluated on diffusion-weighted MR images obtained within minutes of the onset of symptoms.
+Effects of perfusion deficits caused by a stroke can be evaluated on diffusion-weighted MR images obtained within minutes of the onset of symptoms.
 On such images, the signal intensity reflects the mobility of water molecules at the microscopic level.